lfanton/Mikrotik-Scripts/README-wg-peer-update.md

 Cancel changes
 Below the explenation:

-xxxxxxxx.sn.mynetname.net is the hostname of the remote router (You can enable it on /ip/cloud/ddns...)
+<b>xxxxxxxx.sn.mynetname.net</b> is the hostname of the remote router (You can enable it on /ip/cloud/ddns...)

 <b>wgX</b> is the name of the wireguard tunnel interface, generally it's called wg0, in this example it's also the interface comment.

-wgXold and wgXnew it's the respective variable with the old and new ip address.
+<b>wgXold</b> and wgXnew it's the respective variable with the old and new ip address.

-x.x.x.x is the remote wireguard IP address, for example 172.17.0.2.
+<b>x.x.x.x</b> is the remote wireguard IP address, for example 172.17.0.2.